xtuml/bridgepoint/doc-bridgepoint/notes/10049_search/10174_search_dnt.md

 The original analysis called out the fact that not all elements with `Name` attributes or `get_name()` operations are desirable search results.
 The lists here detail exactly what metamodel elements are searchable.
-By returning results judiciously we improve the quality relevancy of search results.
+By returning results judiciously we improve the quality and relevance of search results.
+See the analysis note for more information.

 5.1.1  The following metamodel instances have `Name` attributes and __will be__ included in
 searches: